wp-plugins/amr-users/readme.txt

 You can of course have text between these specs.

-Tha admin section (or if wanting to operate standalone - see the Ical_common file.) allows control over many aspects:
+The admin section (or if wanting to operate standalone - see the Ical_common file.) allows control over many aspects:
 * the components to include (eg: todo's )
 * the component properties, their layout and sequence.
 Eg select end times, or durations (or both!)
 * the grouping (we used to just do a monthly grouping, no we allow for many others )